raul-dunca/TFC-CTF-2024/_license.md

     return 0;
 }
 ```
 This will return (some characters are non-printable, so I provided hex values for those): `10\x84Za\x9C\x11S` (for example: \x84 - non-printable char, but 1 byte).
 Looking at the main function, I realized that I could test if this is the correct first part, because of the order of ifs.
-If I provide a 17 bytes string with the first 8 bytes being correct and the 9th not being `-` the program must exit without a "Nope" message being printed.
+If I provide a 17 bytes string with the first 8 bytes being correct and the 9th different from `-` the program must exit without a "Nope" message being printed.
 So I ran:
 ```shell
 echo -e "10\x84Za\x9C\x11SX11112222" | ./license
 ```